 Her temple was in Lanuvium, an ancient city located a couple of kilometers southeast of Rome.

 Alongside worshiping Juno, the Romans connected the duties of blessing childbirth and fertility to another minor goddess named Lucina.

-Juno Lucina’s temple was near the church of Santa Prassede, right by a small grove where the goddess was worshiped since ancient times.
+Juno Lucina’s temple was near the church of Santa Prassede, right by a small grove where the goddess had been worshiped since ancient times.

 Juno Moneta also protected the Roman warriors by blessing them with her strength.
-Her fit was on fire here too!
 She was depicted as donning hefty armor and armed with an imposing spear to ward off the enemies with total preparation.

 She also protected the state funds and the general flow of money.
 Her watch over monetary expenditure and Roman coins symbolized fortune and goodwill.

 From the Triglav of Slavic mythology to the Trimurti of Hinduism, the number three holds a special meaning in terms of theology.

 The Capitoline Triad was no stranger to this.
 It consisted of Roman mythology’s three most important gods and goddesses: Jupiter, Juno, and Minerva.

 Juno was an integral part of this Triad due to her many variations providing constant protection over different aspects of Roman society.
 The Capitoline Triad was worshiped on Capitoline Hill in Rome, though any temples dedicated to this trinity were named “Capitolium.”